 It’s always good to run on the left side of the road so that you can see oncoming traffic and they can see you.
 This is especially true at night.
 You want to see vehicles that are approaching so that you can move over more if they seem to dangerously close to you.
 Plus, they won’t be sneaking up behind you.

-11. If Legal, Bring Pepper Spray or an Emergency Whistle
+11. If Legal, Bring Pepper Spray, Emergency Whistle, or Personal Alarm

 You should definitely look into all options that make you feel safer and more empowered.
 Again, this is particularly true for women.
 An emergency whistle is a small item that you can slip into your pocket, but it may be especially useful if a situation turns uncomfortable or dangerous.